dwyl/learn-elixir/README.md

 3
 ```

-Note a dot `.` between the variable and parenthesis is required
+Note a dot `.` between the variable `add` and parenthesis is required
 to invoke an anonymous function.

 In Elixir, functions are `first class citizens` meaning that they can